 Given 15-Dec-07; Sermon #859; 75 minutes

-John Ritenbaugh examines four areas in which hairsplitting or non-salvation issues (such as eating white sugar, observing the right calendar, or occasionally eating out on the Sabbath) have threatened the unity of fellowship.
+There are numerous areas in which hairsplitting issues have threatened the unity of fellowship.
 What has brought about the disunity?
 Who determines the intent of the law?
 Who makes the policy from the Bible guidelines?
 What does God expect from us?
-In our culture of individualism, it is difficult for hard headed Israelites to warm up to the notion of any form of government, let alone church government.
+In our culture of individualism, it is difficult for hard-headed Israelites to warm up to the notion of any form of government, let alone church government.
 God has placed a diversity of gifts and responsibilities in the church to edify the entire body, gifting or designating some individuals as decision and policy makers to make clear what may be confusing in doctrine.
 Extreme positions taken by some presumptuous individuals may have been influenced by demons.
 In the gray areas of applying God's Law, extending mercy and easing of burdens trumps legalism and hairsplitting.
 The complicated libertine Babylonish system in which we live (in contrast with the closed society of the camp of Israel) has made discernment exceedingly difficult.
 The application of God's Law may have slightly different ramifications in secular modern Israel, but spiritual principles guide each individual decision, providing a common-sense balance, neutralizing the pharisaical or morbidly exacting extremes.

 Since Herbert Armstrong died in 1986, many individuals have contributed to the disunity and scattering of the church after the same manner as did the doctrinal issues raised by the Tkach group.
 This subject that we are going to go into is one of those doctrinal issues, and it looks into the subject of going out to eat on the Sabbath.